Scholars’ Spotlight – The Carradine Family: Part I

 On February 5, 1906, Richmond Reed Carradine was born in New York City.
 He was the grandson of the famous evangelical author, Beverly Carradine.
 His father, William Reed Carradine, was a writer for the Associated Press.
 His mother, Dr. Genevieve Winnifred Richmond, was a surgeon.

-As a young man, Richmond soon returned to New York, developing a deep interest in art and film.
-He studied sculpture at the Philadelphia Graphic Arts Institute and took time working in the film archives of the New York Public library.
+William died of tuberculosis when Richmond was just two years old.
+Genevieve remarried an abusive man named Peck.
+Richmond was rumored to have run away as a teenager due to his intolerable stepfather.
+Richmond soon returned to New York as a young man, developing a deep interest in art and film.
+He studied sculpture at the Philadelphia Graphic Arts Institute and took time working in the film archives of the New York Public Library.
 Richmond also did a stint as a traveling artist, selling hand-drawn art as a teenager.

 Dracula and John Ford

 John Carradine would go on to play Count Dracula for Universal Studios in House of Frankenstein (1944) and House of Dracula (1945).
 In 1936, Carradine joined the John Ford stock company.
-There he would star in his first prominent role as Preacher Casy in the Oscar-nominated The Grapes of Wrath.
+There he would star in his first prominent role as Preacher Casy in the Oscar-nominated The Grapes of Wrath (1940).

 Carradine starred in many horror movies, earning a reputation for this genre.
 He also accepted roles for goofy B-movie horror parts with dignity.
 In various interviews, he was often asked why a Shakespearean actor would participate in such films.
 Carradine would calmly deflect that these roles were ‘just another job.’